K21: The Legend of Dinosaurs

 They’ll get the dinosaur drunk on Kirin beer. –It’s a kegger.

 Kirin is a Japanese beer that has been brewed for more than a century.
 The company also makes nonalcoholic beverages such as tea, coffee, and fruit juices.
+A kegger is an informal party in which a keg, or many kegs, of beer is the central focus.
+Keggers are an underage drinking rite of passage for American high-school students, and pretty standard social gatherings on or around college campuses.

 The Boatniks (1970) is a film comedy about three inept jewel thieves.